CrowdStrike/.github/docs/SUPPORT-direct.md

 # Support

-This is a community-driven, open source project.
+`{PROJECT NAME}` is a community-driven, open source project.
 While it is not an official CrowdStrike product, it is actively maintained by CrowdStrike and supported in collaboration with the open source developer community.

 ## How to Request Help